Liwei1020T/asAPP/documentation/playbook.md

 - `PlaybookRepository`:
     - `watchMaterials`: Real-time stream of all training materials.
     - `createMaterial` / `updateMaterial` / `deleteMaterial`: Manages the lifecycle of playbook entries.
-- `StorageRepository`: Upload helper that writes to local disk under `local_storage/playbook/...` and returns URLs based on `StorageConfig.publicBaseUrl`.
+- `StorageRepository`: Upload helper that sends files to the HTTP upload endpoint configured via `StorageConfig.publicBaseUrl` (for example a Cloudflare‑exposed server writing into `local_storage/playbook/...`) and returns a public URL saved in `TrainingMaterial.contentUrl`.

 ## Data Models
 - **TrainingMaterial**: